Ursamenux/mrchromebox-website/docs/support/unbricking/unbrick-suzyq.md

 ## Hardware Disassembly

-As above, this is only needed if you failed to factory reset the CCD flags if you didnt follow the guide to [Disable write protect with a SuzyQable](/docs/firmware/wp/disabling.html#using-closed-case-debugging-ccd-using-a-suzyqable).
+As above, this is only needed if you failed to factory reset the CCD flags if you didn't follow the guide to [Disable write protect with a SuzyQable](/docs/firmware/wp/disabling.html#using-closed-case-debugging-ccd-using-a-suzyqable).
 While this is somewhat device-specific, the main points are the same:

 * Disconnect all external power
 * Remove bottom cover (screws are often located under rubber feet or strips)